 A conspiracy may involve the doing of an act by one or more of the parties, or the happening of an event, in a place outside England and Wales which constitutes an offence in that other jurisdiction.

-This situation is covered by section 1A of the Criminal Law Act 1977.
-Section 1A has four conditions, which all must be met if the section is to apply.
+This situation is covered by Section 1A of the Criminal Law Act 1977.
+Section 1A has the following four conditions, which all must be met if the section is to apply:

-The wording of section 1A was amended from 1 February 2010 so that it now includes conspiracies in England and Wales to commit offences in Scotland or Northern Ireland.
-By virtue of section 4(5) of the Criminal Law Act 1977, the prior consent of the Attorney General is required to prosecute offences to which section 1A applies.
+By virtue of Section 4(5) of the Criminal Law Act 1977, the prior consent of the Attorney General is required to prosecute offences to which section 1A applies.

 The rule that acts and statements of one party to a common purpose may be evidence against the other is particularly relevant to evidential considerations for those charged with conspiracy.

 This rule permits the actions and admissions of one party, A, to be used in evidence against the other, B. It is thus an exception to the general rule that B is not to be prejudiced by the acts or statements of another.

 In order for the acts or statements of A to be admissible against B, this rule requires:

 - That the act or statement of A must be in the course and furtherance of the common purpose; and

 - There must be evidence adduced of the existence of the conspiracy and the involvement of both A and B.